So. Who owned the Riddle house?

 That the only witness to Riddle’s previous visit to his father’s house was still employed on the property might even have appeared as a bonus, since that way he knew exactly where the man (who was certainly no threat to him) was and he could keep track of him without the slightest bit of effort merely by keeping him on the payroll.

-And while it is certainly possible that he may have confided this transaction to one of his higher ranking followers, every indication we’ve been given is against it.
+While it is certainly possible that he may have confided this transaction to one of his higher ranking followers, every indication we’ve been given is against it.
 I think that he is more likely to have set this acquisition up entirely through mundane channels.
 In fact, I think he may have even set up an independent mundane bank account and a trust, with an executor to manage the property at a distance (“for tax purposes”), to see that Bryce was paid and the taxes taken care of, and kept the information completely to himself.
 After all, somebody managed the estate during the 13 years of his absence.
 Somebody other than a DE.

 Because I doubt very much that the DEs had any inkling of the Riddle House’s existence.
 For one thing, if Bellatrix had known about the Riddle house in 1981, I suspect that she’d have taken the place apart looking for clues of his whereabouts after his disappearance, and that certainly does not seem to be the case.

-Although you do wonder, once that the Ministry had openly admitted that Lord Voldemort has returned, whether anyone has been keeping an eye on the old place recently?
+Although you do wonder, once the Ministry had openly admitted that Lord Voldemort has returned, whether anyone has been keeping an eye on the old place recently?

 And perhaps it is time to take a sidestep and ask ourselves; “Just who were the Riddles?”
 And does it even matter?